Topi1/Portfolio/README.md

 <br/>
 My thesis topic is "Design and implementation of web user interface".
 <br/>
-Using JSX and Vanilla CSS.
+Vite + React, CSS, JSX
 <br/>
 Logos and icons made by me in Canva.
 <br/>
-This is my first Vite + React project.<br/>
+This is my first React project.<br/>
 WIP!
 <br/><br/>